joolfe/postman-util-lib/README.md

 # Pending Docs

 - Change code color because cannot be seen in grey sections.
-- Put icons in the features and think in more features.
 - List of argument put in colors or something??
-- Speelcheck please
 - Put shields in the readme?
 - Create gifs to show how to use it.
-- Put in somewhere the postman variable scopes reference.
 - Put especial words or something

 # Develop